NREL/AeroMesh/docs/source/parameters.rst

     * - length_scale (turbine)
       - The length scale of the meshing near the turbines.
       - No.
-    * - length_scale (farm)
-      - The length scale of the meshing near the turbines.
-By default, this parameter is set to the background length scale.
-      - Yes.
-    * - threshold_distance (farm)
-      - By default, a farm region is defined by a minimum bounding rectangle surrounding all the turbines.
-This parameter extends the bounding region by its value.
-      - Yes.
     * - num_turbines
       - The expected number of turbines.
       - No.
+    * - inflow_angle
+      - If there is one incoming wind vector, this flag will orient the turbines to face the wind.
+Input the angle in degrees.
+      - Yes.

 Creating Turbines
 ~~~~~~~~~~~~~~~~~~~~~~